 Installing wainscoting might seem like a daunting task, but with the right tools and a bit of patience, you can achieve professional-looking results.
 Here are some tips to help you along the way:

 Before you start, measure the height and length of your walls.
-Decide how high you want your wainscoting to go—typically, it covers the lower third of the wall.
+Decide how high you want your wainscoting to be—typically, it covers the lower third of the wall.
 Make a detailed plan, including the layout of the panels, trim, and molding.

 Once you have your measurements, plan the layout of your wainscoting.
 Consider the placement of doors, windows, and electrical outlets, as these will affect the design.
 Create a rough sketch or use design software to visualize the finished product and make any necessary adjustments.